fmichea/lpbm/doc/introduction.rst

 test (as much as possible).
 This will help maintain the current code breaking on things that worked before.

 When this will be done, it will be more easy to add new features.
-I am ok with new ideas, but please keep in mind that this project should stay as tiny as possible.
+I am OK with new ideas, but please keep in mind that this project should stay as tiny as possible.
 Few features, only the necessary, but done nicely.